How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 We’ll also call setup

 to initialize the Tenderly plugin for automatic smart contract verification.
-We need to configure hardhat-tenderly
+We need to configure the hardhat-tenderly

 plugin to perform verification automatically and add the verified contract directly to your project.